berakoc/todo-app/README.md

 There are three predefined scripts for testing:<br>
 1. npm test: Runs the default testing.
 Runs test suites for one time with basic info.
 2. npm run test:coverage: Runs unit tests for one time but with coverage.
 Coverage shows the function stack in a table and shows the consumed time for each one.
-3. npm run test:watch: Runs unit tests when there is a difference in test suites.
+3. npm run test\:watch: Runs unit tests when there is a difference in test suites.
 Also has miscallenous options to run.

 ## Contributing 🙋‍♂️
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.